victorangelo/weather/README.md

-This solution provides the eather forecast for the next 5 days from <b>OpenWeatherMap API</b>.
+This solution provides the Weather forecast for the next 5 days from <b>OpenWeatherMap API</b>.

 An example of it is hosted here : https://still-crag-76512.herokuapp.com